-Tropes found in or relating to Zhang Yimou's work (except Hero, House of Flying Daggers, and Curse of the Golden Flower) include:
+Tropes found in or relating to Zhang Yimou's work include:

 - Color Motif: Striking and heavily symbolic use of color is considered to be part of Zhang's Signature Style — the color-coded armies in Curse of the Golden Flower and The Great Wall for example.
 Besides his wuxia films, Raise the Red Lantern is also a striking example.

 - The Muse: Gong Li, in his earlier period.

 - Wuxia: Some of his recent films have all more or less been wuxia, in contrast to his slower-paced, more contemplativenote earlier works.